Legal Services

 BC First Nations Justice Council

 Helps First Nations, Métis, and Inuit who self-identify get a Gladue report.
 Fill out the information form online, or visit the Indigenous Justice Centre in your community.
-Once the form is submitted, a Gladue Services Coordinator will respond to the email or phone number you’ve provided within 72 hours.
+Once you submit the form, a Gladue services coordinator will call or email you within 72 hours.

 Last reviewed August 2024